LukaGroff/threat-hunting-scenario-lurker/README.md

 | order by Timestamp desc
 ```

 🧠 **Thought process:** I filtered for the command line having ":" and ".dll" in it, according to the hint.
-The compattelrunner.exe sounds like Capitalist so I figures it's the answer which is was.
-Upon further inspection into the command, I could see that Write-Host 'Final result: 1' command was run before the compattelrunner.exe scan.
+The compattelrunner.exe sounds like Capitalist, so I figured it's the answer which it was.
+Upon further inspection, I could see that Write-Host 'Final result: 1' command was run before the compattelrunner.exe scan.
 It's faking the result of a scan — potentially to mimic a real system check or mislead defenders.
 Then, the second command does the actual .inf scan.
 This staged behavior is often seen in malware to print fake result (decoy), actually scan system or possibly drop drivers or persistence tools.

 <img width="400" src="https://github.com/user-attachments/assets/97c83a1b-8bcc-4b15-ab39-c49512c362cd"/>